Gov. Wolf Announces More Than $48 Million For Infrastructure Improvements Across Pennsylvania

 The 116 MTF projects approved are located in 45 counties: Adams, Allegheny, Armstrong, Beaver, Berks, Blair, Bradford, Bucks, Butler, Cambria, Carbon, Centre, Chester, Clarion, Crawford, Cumberland, Dauphin, Delaware, Fayette, Franklin, Fulton, Indiana, Lackawanna, Lancaster, Lehigh, Luzerne, Lycoming, McKean, Mercer, Mifflin, Monroe, Montgomery, Montour, Northampton, Northumberland, Philadelphia, Pike, Somerset, Susquehanna, Tioga, Union, Venango, Washington, Westmoreland, and York.

-A complete list of Multimodal Transportation Fund projects approved at today’s CFA meeting can be found here highlighted in yellow.
+A complete list of Multimodal Transportation Fund projects approved at today’s CFA meeting can be found on the DCED website.

 The MTF was established by Act 89 of 2013 to ensure the availability of safe and reliable transportation access in communities throughout the commonwealth.
 The program funds several types of improvement projects, including roads, walking and bike trails, rail, traffic safety, public transportation, and air transport.
 With nearly $500 billion in goods and services moving through Pennsylvania every year, modern and dependable infrastructure is vital for promoting economic development across the commonwealth while also improving conditions for residents and visitors.